Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Introduction

 To concretize our analysis, we examine two representative spacetimes: the charged Kiselev black hole surrounded by a cloud of strings and a cosmological constant, and the \(f(R)\)-modified black hole.
 The distinction between these two BH models reveals a fundamental difference between constraints arising from geometry and those originating from curvature modifications.
 For example, in Kiselev spacetime, the geometric stability conditions that determine orbital angular momentum maintain stability against the influences of quintessence, string cloud, and charge effects, whereas, in \(f(R)\) gravity, higher-order-curvature terms yield corrections to the gravitational potential that lie beyond these geometric constraints.
 Therefore, these examples may offer a sufficiently broad parameter space to test the robustness of our formalism and to facilitate meaningful comparison with previously reported results in the literature.

-Additionally, we demonstrate that the observed chaos-bound violations arise from genuine curvature effects rather than apparent effects of probe dynamics, thereby enhancing the conceptual clarity of quantum chaos-bounds in gravitational systems.
+Additionally, we demonstrate that the observed chaos-bound violations arise from genuine curvature effects rather than apparent effects of probe dynamics, thereby enhancing the conceptual clarity of quantum chaos bounds in gravitational systems.
+It is essential to clarify that the motion along circular geodesics in a static spherically symmetric spacetime remains integrable, meaning it can not be considered as deterministic chaos within classical dynamical-system theory.
+We do not treat the Lyapunov exponent as demonstrating classical non-integrable dynamics in this work; rather, it describes the exponential sensitivity of circular motion to minor deviations from equilibrium.
+In holographic frameworks, these instability rates are linked to the exponential growth of OTOCs, which are widely used to probe quantum chaos in the dual theory.
+Therefore, our comparison with the MSS bound should be considered an examination of instability growth in gravitational settings (purely geometrical interpretation of MSS bound instability), rather than an examination of classical chaos itself.
+This differentiation is crucial for properly understanding the physical meaning of our findings.
 The paper is organized as follows.
 Section~\ref{sec2} reviews the theory of Lyapunov exponents in black hole spacetimes.
 We present the Jacobi-matrix formulation for static, spherically symmetric geometries, with supplementary details.
 Additionally, we also introduce the effective potential approach as a complementary method for evaluating orbital stability.
 The main analysis in Sec.~\ref{san} applies these formalisms to the Reissner--Nordstr\"om and Kiselev black holes, as well as to charged black holes in \( f(R) \) gravity.
 Finally, Sec.~\ref{con} summarizes our main results and provides a possible future extension of our work.